Estimated reading time: 9 minutes

 How Do Crested Geckos Shed?

 It’s sometimes not easy to tell if your crested gecko has shed because it will eat the skin (also called ceratophagia).
-Crested geckos do this to get the nutrients from the old skin cells back in their system and to prevent leaving a trail for potential predators.
+Crested geckos do this to get the nutrients from the old skin cells back in their system and prevent leaving a trail for potential predators.

 When the shedding process is completed your crested gecko will be as colored and patterned as before or can even have brighter colors or more patterns.
 This is especially the case for hatchlings and juvenile crested geckos.